 They want to increase revenue, attract new customers, and strengthen relationships with their existing audience.
-When done correctly, effective email marketing has the potential to help marketers and business owners hit all of these business goals.
+When done correctly, an effective email marketing strategy has the potential to help marketers and business owners hit all of these business goals.

 They feel lost, not knowing what to send or when to send it.

 In the end, they send out an underperforming email or just give up without sending anything at all.
 Either way, they’re leaving money on the table.

 People fail at email marketing because they don’t have a plan.

 An email marketing campaign plan helps you stay focused, motivated, and accountable.

 This means you never have to wonder what and when you’re going to send emails and you can make the most of each email address on your list.

 If are not an advanced marketer and you need a little help getting started on your campaigns, we’re here with the tools you need to plan your email marketing strategy in 15 minutes or less.